 Supermon 6.0+ fully supports IRLP.
-Commands can be entered like Allstar or Echolink and the IRLP log button gives detailed information about the IRLP circuit.
-Enter node number with the preceding 8 in Supermon so node 1234 would be 81234.
+Commands can be entered like Allstar or Echolink and the IRLP log button gives detailed information about the IRLP connections.
+Enter the node number with the preceding 8 in Supermon so node 1234 would be 81234.